Misgivings: Stanfield Organization

 Bodie Broadus and Poot Carr discuss the change in the weather and remark that they are getting old.
 Little Kevin returns after several days' absence and explains that he was taken in by the police for questioning about the murder of Lex.
 He is urged to go straight to Marlo Stanfield and explain what happened so that there is no doubt about his actions.
 Little Kevin does as they suggest and faces hostility from Marlo and Chris when they learn that instead of organizing a meeting with Lex himself, he passed the task on to Randy Wagstaff.
 Marlo nods to Monk, and as Little Kevin is told to leave they bundle him into the back of an SUV.
 Chris asks Marlo about Randy and he states that Randy is in no position to hurt them.
 Snoop reminds Marlo that Randy is likely an informant and he suggests that they spread the rumor around.
 As Kevin is being driven away, Slim Charles arrives.
 Omar Little and Renaldo observe Marlo as he conducts his operation from the courtyard.
 Omar recognizes Slim Charles from his time with the Barksdale Organization and remarks that the association does not add up.

 Michael points out Bug's father to Snoop and Chris when he is buying drugs for Michael's mother.
 Snoop asks Michael why he wants him killed, but he declines to explain further.
 Chris agrees to do as Michael asks.

 Slim visits Poot and Bodie and welcomes Poot home.
 Slim asks how Bodie is getting along with Marlo.
 Slim tells Bodie that Marlo has had Kevin killed.
 Omar tails Slim back to his home and the monotony of the task begins to annoy Renaldo.
 Bodie and Poot discuss Marlo's actions.
 Bodie is angry that Marlo killed Little Kevin without proof that he was working with the police.
 Poot draws a parallel between Marlo's order to kill Little Kevin and Stringer Bell's order to kill Wallace.
 Bodie argues that Stringer's order was justified in that Wallace was working with the police.
 On concluding that Marlo is more ruthless than Stringer, Poot tells Bodie that while the world is getting hotter the people are becoming colder.

 Chris and Snoop intercept Bug's father on his way home from the store.
 When Chris questions him about his sexuality, the man gets defensive and replies that he's living with a woman at the present time.
 Chris presses the point, making reference to inappropriate contact with kids, as well as getting him to admit to having had homosexual relations in prison.
 The man acknowledges that fact.
 Chris in a rage unleashes a flurry of pistol-whips and kicks and brutally beats him to death, as a stunned Snoop looks on.
+Later, Michael happily observes his mother sitting by herself at home, knowing that Bug's father won't be coming back.